jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/guide/workflow.md

 ### Pre Generation

 The [PreGenerate Hook](/templates/preGenerate/) is your first chance to load and massage data that you'll use to render your pages.
 You might read files or pull data from your APIs before getting it ready for all of your pages.
+You often don't need to use this hook, as you're also allowed to ping apis directly during page generation.

-For example, perhaps you call a headless wordpress API to download blog data.
-You'd likely write simple javascript to parse the data, order it, tag it, convert it, cache it, etc.
+But for example, perhaps you call a headless wordpress API to download blog data.
+You'd likely write simple javascript to parse the data, order it, tag it, convert it, cache it, etc, before rendering all the pages.

 Or consider the simple case where you want to use the version from your latest git tag to pass to all pages.
+No need to do that on every page generation.

 If you need data that will likely be used across multiple pages, the pre generation hook is the place to fetch and prepare it.